davide-marino00/PBI_DOCS/refac.md

 			    "Not Active"
 			)
 ```
-- **DAX Explanation (Generated):** The DAX code snippet you provided is a measure named `ContractStatus2`.
-Here's a breakdown of what it does in simple business terms:
+- **DAX Explanation (Generated):** The DAX code snippet you provided is a measure called `ContractStatus2`.
+Here's a simple explanation of what it does:

-1. **Condition Check**: The measure first checks the value of another measure called `ContractStatusMeasure`.
-It specifically looks to see if this measure equals "Active".
+1. **Condition Check**: The measure first checks the value of another measure called `[ContractStatusMeasure]`.
+It looks to see if this value is equal to "Active".

 2. **Return Value Based on Condition**:
-   - If `ContractStatusMeasure` is "Active", the measure will return the value of another measure called `HoursDifference`.
-This likely represents the number of hours related to an active contract.
+   - If the condition is true (meaning the contract status is "Active"), the measure returns the value of another measure called `[HoursDifference]`.
+This likely represents the difference in hours related to the contract, such as time worked or time remaining.
-   - If `ContractStatusMeasure` is not "Active", the measure will return the text "Not Active".
+   - If the condition is false (meaning the contract status is not "Active"), the measure returns the text "Not Active".

 ### Summary:
-In essence, `ContractStatus2` is used to determine the status of a contract.
-If the contract is active, it provides the number of hours associated with that contract.
-If the contract is not active, it simply indicates that by returning "Not Active".
-This measure helps users quickly understand the status of contracts and their associated hours in a report or dashboard.
+In summary, `ContractStatus2` is designed to provide information about the status of a contract.
+If the contract is active, it shows the hours difference; if not, it simply indicates that the contract is not active.
+This helps users quickly understand the status of contracts and the associated hours.

 **`ContractStatusMeasure`**